Do you want to make a separate RSS feed for each custom post type on your WordPress website?

-In this article, we’ll show you how to easily make a separate RSS feed for custom post types in WordPress.
+In this guide, we’ll walk you through the process of setting up separate RSS feeds for custom post types in WordPress.
+Let’s get started!

 Creating Separate RSS Feeds for Custom Post Types in WordPress